 BJ Israeli Partners

-BJ has inspired and supported the emergence of a number of communities and congregations throughout Israel.
-These communities seek to bring to the Israeli public a renewed religious experience and engagement with Jewish tradition.
-We are privileged to be a part of this endeavor with the following:
+Since the mid 1990’s we have developed and enjoyed a close relationship with the Hamidrasha Educational Center for Renewal of Jewish Life, Nigun Halev in the Jezrael Valley and Beit Tefillah Israeli in Tel Aviv.
+BJ has inspired and supported the emergence of communities like these and other congregations throughout Israel who seek to bring to the Israeli public a renewed religious experience and engagement with Jewish tradition.
+We are privileged to be a part of this endeavor.

 Nigun Halev was founded in 2000 by a dedicated group of visionaries, Jewish educators, and residents of the Jezreel Valley who sought to create a framework for a meaningful expression of Jewish spirituality, aimed at addressing the needs of nonaffiliated Jewish Israelis.
 It is the only unaffiliated regional congregation of its type in Israel, serving the Jezreel Valley and the Galilee.
 Drawing on Jewish sources throughout the ages – from traditional prayers to songs of the Zionist pioneers, the community crafted its own siddur (prayer book) and began to meet for regular Kabbalat Shabbat services.
 A core group of volunteers was formed to lead the services and organize the community and its activities.
 Over the years, Nigun Halev has grown in both numbers and in the diversity of activities.
 Today over 200 people ages 4 months to 80 years regularly attend Kabbalat Shabbat services and many dedicated volunteers serve on Nigun HaLev’s committees.
 The community is led by Shay Zarchi, Bini Talmi, and Chen Ben-Or Tsfoni.
 Read the recent Nigun Halev newsletter and a special holiday message.
 Contact Nigun Halev